Urban Photography in Quebec: Locations, Light, and Inspiration

 Photographing buildings and urban space

-Composition Urban lines, textures and perspectives
+Composition Lines, textures, and urban perspectives

 Recommended focal length24 to 50mm